maragelis/ParadoxMulti-MQTT/README.md

 The behaviour is similar to the one obtained with [ParadoxIP150v2](https://github.com/Tertiush/ParadoxIP150v2), __but there are some RELEVANT changes__.
 Please check this project documentation.

 ## Changes from the original project
-* Using a python logging module, instead of print
+* Using a python logging module instead of print
 * Polling the serial port is now always done.
-This may help to discover connectivity losses and will allow to obtain some stats (battery, and eventually zones)
+This may help discovering connectivity losses and will allow to obtain some stats (battery, zones) in real time.
 * Changed the logic so that it handles Paradox messages without the headers required by the connectivity module (Serial or IP150).
 * Abstracted the channel to a separate class.
 * A new config file option was added (SERIAL).
 See the example.
-* Changes on how to deal with Arming and events.
+* Changes on how to deal with Arming and events: can Arm/Disarm All partitions
 * Because my scenario is not bandwidth limited, MQTT topics are now more verbose.
 * Voltage values are processed
+* Zone Status is processed
+* Partition Status is processed
 * New KeepAlive mechanism now maintains a constant connection with the module.
-* Processing of zone status bits
+* Events processed asynchronously to reduce latency
+* Zones can be bypassed
+* Message Checksum calculated and invalid messages are filtered
+* PASSTHROUGH Mode, allowing to use Babyware through HW Virtual Serial Port or similar.
 * Many small fixes
-* __PLANED__: Passthrough or IP150 mode, so that an IP150 is emulated and babyware/winload can connect remotelly.
-Passthrough already tested successfully and will be integrated soon.
+* __PLANED__: IP150 mode, so that an IP150 is emulated and babyware/winload can connect remotely.

 ## What happens in the background:
 The main script will connect to a panel (currently only through Serial) and login with your password (usually 0000).
 It will then use two seperate classes (containing dictionaries) referenced in from the ParadoxMap.py file to extract different info from the alarm and translate events into meaningfull text.
 The dictionaries currently supports the MG5050 V4 and V5 firmware but could evolve over time if the community adds more alarm types to the dictionaries.